 You want to ensure you’re walking enough, but you also don’t want to walk too much either.
 Walking too much can have an adverse effect on your health.
 Walking too much can take its toll on your body both physically and mentally.
 If you try to exercise more than the daily recommended amount, you can burn out pretty easily.
 Your body needs time to rest and recuperate between walking sessions.
 Try not to walk more than 20,000 steps per day to stay in the safe zone.

-Steps Per Day Chart
+Recommended Steps Per Day By Age

 Should everyone be aiming for 10,000 steps each day?
 In reality, while 10,000 steps is a good benchmark to consider someone active, you should really take age into consideration as well.
 The following is a breakdown of how many steps you should be aiming for each day according to age, and level of activeness: